-There is a portion of your homepage that is totally customizable and can display pretty much anything you want to code in with HTML using the homepage editor.
+There is a portion of your homepage that is totally customizable and can display almost anything you want to code in with HTML using the homepage editor.

 There are lots of different components to your kvCORE website, many of which are editable.
 The different pieces from the navigation menu, adding new pages, changing the background image, etc all have their own instructions which can be found here in the website customization topic.